What Does ‘Reap What You Sow’ Mean?

 “Don’t be misled—you cannot mock the justice of God.
 You will always harvest what you plant.
 Those who live only to satisfy their own sinful nature will harvest decay and death from that sinful nature.
 But those who live to please the Spirit will harvest everlasting life from the Spirit.”
 (Galatians 6:7-8)

-Let me begin with what sowing and reaping is not.
-It’s not “karma.”
+Let me begin with what sowing and reaping are not.
+They're not “karma.”
 Even though the concept of karma is loosely based on reaping and sowing.

 Karma’s origins are in the Hindu and Buddhist traditions and it is defined as the sum of a person’s actions in this life and previous lives that decide the fate of their future existences.